Build a modern web app using Django and Javascript

 TodoManager

-: - added a convenience method to format our todos for the frontend.Next, we will create our template view for the dashboard landing page.
+: - added a convenience method to format our todos for the front end.

 apps/dashboard/views.py